How much money you need to save each day to become a millionaire by age 65

-If you want to get rich, start investing — and start as early as you possibly can.
+The trick is to start investing — and start as early as you possibly can.

 “Becoming rich is nothing more than a matter of committing and sticking to a systematic savings and investment plan,” financial adviser David Bach writes in his book “Smart Couples Finish Rich.”

-The chart assumes you’re starting with zero dollars invested.
-It also assumes a 12% annual return.
+We recreated Bach’s chart assuming lower rates of return: three, five, and eight per cent.

-You can start by investing in your employer’s 401(k) plan — an easy, automatic contribution — and then consider contributing money toward a Roth IRA or traditional IRA, individual retirement accounts with different contribution limits and tax structures.
+While the numbers in the chart below are not exact (for simplicity, it does not take into account the impact of taxes), they give you a good idea of how coming up with a few extra dollars each day can make an enormous difference in the long run, particularly if you start saving at a young age.

-While the numbers in the chart below are not exact (for simplicity, it does not take into account the impact of taxes, and 12% is a high rate of return), it illustrates that a commitment to saving — even a few dollars a day — can make a huge difference in the long run.
+Next time you’re craving a fancy coffee, bottled water, or fast food, think about this chart and consider redirecting that cash to your savings:

-Next time you consider running to Starbucks for a $4 latté, think about this chart and consider redirecting that coffee cash to your savings:
+NOW WATCH: We tried the ‘Elon Musk food challenge’ and lived off $2 a day for a month

 Business Insider Emails & Alerts